 The Center for Holocaust and Genocide Studies at Salem State University presents an exhibition of Richard Wiesel’s poster-size photographs of artifacts from German concentration camps.
 Each reproduction in the exhibit is a subtle and often tragic journey into the unimaginable horrors of the Holocaust.
 Wiesel is a renowned photographer who recently turned to exploring the power of photographs in storytelling, especially in the absence of language and documentation.

-This exhibit will run from October 1 – December 15, 2021, located in our first floor galleries.
+This exhibit will run from October 1, 2021 through January 28, 2022, located in our first floor galleries.

 Inspired by the “Say Her Name” movement and calls to take down statues that commemorate violence against, black, indigenous, and communities of color, the Say Their Names project empowers youth in imagining and creating public art that honors the important roles black individuals have played in their communities and our nation.
 The project generates long lasting art that honors black history and concrete community organizing tools and skills for the youth leaders to drive broader social change.
 The vision is that the art is only the beginning: the youth leaders will continue to lead conversations about racism, oppression, and violence within their communities long after the project ends.